NotHari/Fake-Reviews-Detection-on-Movie-Reviews-through-Sentiment-Analysis/README.md

 The IMDB dataset has 50K movie reviews for natural language processing or Text analytics.
 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 A set of 25,000 highly polar movie reviews are available for training and 25,000 for testing.

-The dataset can be found using the following link on Kaggle: http://ai.stanford.edu/~amaas/data/sentiment/
+The raw dataset can be found using the following link: http://ai.stanford.edu/~amaas/data/sentiment/

 ## Instructions to start coding yourself